cliosight/Docs/README.md

   	 "datasourtce_id": 1
     }
 ```
-Detailed explanation for creating and using a trigger is given in this video.

 ## Example of a Trigger - Managing an SCD (Slowly Changing Dimension) <a name="scd"></a>
 ### Existing Contact update action for 'Open' state (refer to the Contacts form in Forms section)